jorgesoft/cloudsec-scan-eks/README.md

-# AWS security assessment with Nmap, Prowler, and Pacu
+# Modular AWS security assessment with Nmap, Prowler, and Pacu

 Terraform configuration to deploy ECS cluster and run Nmap, Prowler and Pacu on AWS.
 The output of these services can provide valuable insight on the current security posture for an AWS account, and the future hardening and remediations.